Body Confident Nutrition | Non-Diet, HAES Dietitian | Ballarat and Online

 As humans we use the coping mechanisms we have available to us.
 If using food to soothe your emotions is the only one you have, of course you are going to use it.

-Working with a Health At Every Size (R) informed psychologist or counsellor, or talking to someone you trust can be a great way to help you to come up with some additional ways to cope with feelings that may trigger your emotional eating.
+Working with a therapist or talking to someone you trust can be a great way to help you to come up with some additional ways to cope with feelings that may trigger your emotional eating.

 In conjunction with those extra coping skills, these 4 key strategies can be helpful.